pocl/pocl/SECURITY.md

 # PoCL Security Policy

-PoCL developers are committed to the highest level of quality related especially related to security issues in the main branch that forms the basis for PoCL releases.
+PoCL developers are committed to the highest level of quality especially related to security issues in the main branch that forms the basis for PoCL releases.
 This security policy outlines the methods and steps taken to handle security issues.

 ## Types of Issues Considered Security Issues